ROBERT SIEGEL, HOST:

 SANT: I'm refusing because I could not live with myself if one of my pistol-permit holders in Putnam County had to face a dangerous situation.

-SENATOR GREG BALL: ...and retired cops who put murderers and rapists and thugs and gang members in jail and now their families are on an interactive map for some nutjob to get out of jail and come kill him.
+STATE SEN. GREG BALL: ...and retired cops who put murderers and rapists and thugs and gang members in jail.
+And now their families are on an interactive map for some nutjob to get out of jail, and come kill him.

 ROSE: Ball has introduced a bill that would make it illegal to disseminate information about gun permits.
 The Journal News declined repeated interview requests for this story, although the paper did release a statement saying it will push back aggressively to make Putnam County officials comply with their request.

-MICHAEL SINCLAIR: I don't see what the commotion's about, you know, if it's public information you can look it up yourself and what's the deal if it was posted in an article.
-I mean, unless these people feel that their neighbors are going to look at them differently, then maybe they should rethink owning a gun.
+MICHAEL SINCLAIR: I don't see what the commotion's about.
+You know, if it's public information, you could look it up yourself.
+And what's the deal if it was posted in an article - I mean, unless these people feel that their neighbors are going to look at them differently.
+Then maybe they should rethink owning a gun.

 JULIE MOOS: They absolutely have a right to publish it.
 Unfortunately, that alone doesn't explain the value of publishing it.

-ROSE: Julie Moos heads Poynter Online, the website of a nonprofit Poynter Institute for Journalism.
-She says the Journal News should've provided more analysis and reporting about what the data means instead of leaving its readers to sort through the names and addresses largely on their own.
+ROSE: Julie Moos heads Poynter Online, the website of the nonprofit Poynter Institute for Journalism.
+She says the Journal News should have provided more analysis and reporting about what the data means; instead of leaving its readers to sort through the names and addresses, largely on their own.

 MOOS: Particularly because they tied it to the Newtown shootings, the implication that you're left with is that there is some danger simply to people in this county owning guns.
 Without any supporting materials, people are left to draw their own conclusions about what it means.
 And people will draw those conclusions from their own experiences, their own biases and their own fears.